Emmyodaudu/kubernetes-project-nvit-assignment/README.md

 # Kubernetes-wp-project-On-AWS
-A sample project on deploying  WordPress on AWS using MySQL DB on Kubernetes
+A Assigned  project on deploying  WordPress on AWS using MySQL DB,and running it on Kubernetes